What makes someone destined to become a truly successful web designer?

 How do you stay positive when you make resolution after resolution to start a web design side-hustle but keep getting distracted with other things in life.

-Here are a few things that I have that help me stay motivated and keep going.
+Here are a few things that I have found help me stay motivated and keep going.

 1. Know Your Why